Çatalhöyük: Religion

-In an article in the Turkish Daily News, Hodder is reported as denying that Çatalhöyük was a matriarchal society and quoted as saying "When we look at what they eat and drink and at their social statues, we see that men and women had the same social status.
+In an article in the Turkish Daily News, Hodder denied that Çatalhöyük was a matriarchal society, saying "When we look at what they eat and drink and at their social statues, we see that men and women had the same social status.
 There was a balance of power.
 Another example is the skulls found.
 If one's social status was of high importance in Çatalhöyük, the body and head were separated after death.
 The number of female and male skulls found during the excavations is almost equal."
-In another article in the Hurriyet Daily News Hodder is reported to say "We have learned that men and women were equally approached".
+In another article in the Hürriyet Daily News Hodder is reported to say "We have learned that men and women were equally approached".

-In a report in September 2009 on the discovery of around 2000 figurines Hodder is quoted as saying:
+Hodder said in a September 2009 report on the discovery of around 2000 figurines:

 Çatalhöyük was excavated in the 1960s in a methodical way, but not using the full range of natural science techniques that are available to us today.
-Sir James Mellaart who excavated the site in the 1960s came up with all sorts of ideas about the way the site was organized and how it was lived in and so on ...
-We've now started working there since the mid 1990s and come up with very different ideas about the site.
+Sir James Mellaart, who excavated the site in the 1960s, came up with all sorts of ideas about the way the site was organised and how it was lived in and so on ...
+We've now started working there since the mid-1990s and come up with very different ideas about the site.
 One of the most obvious examples of that is that Çatalhöyük is perhaps best known for the idea of the mother goddess.
-But our work more recently has tended to show that in fact there is very little evidence of a mother goddess and very little evidence of some sort of female-based matriarchy.
+But our work more recently has tended to show that, in fact, there is very little evidence of a mother goddess and very little evidence of some sort of female-based matriarchy.
 That's just one of the many myths that the modern scientific work is undermining.

-Professor Lynn Meskell explained that while the original excavations had found only 200 figures, the new excavations had uncovered 2,000 figures, most of which depicted animals, and fewer than 5% of the figurines depicted women.
+Lynn Meskell explained that while the original excavations had found only 200 figures, the new excavations had uncovered 2,000 figures, most of which depicted animals, and fewer than 5% of the figurines depicted women.

 Estonian folklorist Uku Masing has suggested as early as in 1976, that Çatalhöyük was probably a hunting and gathering religion and the Mother Goddess figurine did not represent a female deity.
 He implied that perhaps a longer period of time was needed to develop symbols for agricultural rites.
 His theory was developed in the paper "Some remarks on the mythology of the people of Catal Hüyük".